vandana1302238/capstone/README.md

     As part of the data preparation process, the conversations are extracted, and the text is cleaned and organized for the model’s input.
 Images are preprocessed to a standard format for easier use in neural network models.

 ## Step 2: Pre-training(Projection Model)
-### S30_pretraining.ipynb :
+### 02_pretraining.ipynb :
 -   In this notebook pretraining models using PyTorch and Hugging Face's transformers library.
 Phi-2 model is used  process text input.The image inputs are coverted into embeddings which Phi-2 can understand using projection layer which generates projection model.
 Images are processed using  CLIP as base model (openai/clip-vit-base-patch32) to generate embeddings.In order to train project model, the data is passed through the projection layer.
 Clip model and Phi-2 models are frozen and projection model is only trained.
 These image embeddings are passed through a projection layer though ResBlock projection model, Resblock model ised to capture the context of the image.

-    -   Teacher Forcing with Simulated Annealing:
-    The notebook implements a teacher forcing simulated annealing scheduler.
-This method is used to gradually adjust the teacher forcing ratio over the training process:
-    -   Teacher Forcing: This is a training technique where the model uses the ground truth output (instead of its own prediction) as input for the next time step.
-    Simulated Annealing: The ratio of teacher forcing is scheduled to increase/decrease cyclically over iterations.
-This gradual change helps balance learning stability and the model’s ability to generalize.

     -   Model Setup:
     Models: The notebook defines models such as phi-2 (microsoft/phi-2) and OpenAI’s CLIP (clip-vit-base-patch32).
 These are pretrained models, which combine vision and language understanding.
     The image inputs are coverted into embeddings which Phi-2 can understand using projection layer which generates projection model.
-Images are processed using  CLIP as base model (openai/clip-vit-base-patch32) to generate embeddings.In order to train project model, the data is passed through the projection layer.
+Images are processed using  CLIP as base model (openai/clip-vit-base-patch32) to generate embeddings.
+    In order to train project model, the data is passed through the projection layer.
 Clip model and Phi-2 models are frozen and projection model is only trained.
-These image embeddings are passed through a projection layer though ResBlock projection model, Resblock model ised to capture the context of the image.
+These image embeddings are passed through a projection layer though ResBlock projection model, Resblock model is used to capture the context of the image.

     ```python
     class SimpleResBlock(nn.Module):